 At Cartwright King, we understand that HMRC do not always get it right, and mistakes can be made when dealing with your tax.
 If you are subject to an investigation from HMRC, it is in your best interests to get in touch with a solicitor at your earliest convenience and we will deal with your case sensibly and professionally whilst advising you throughout the entire legal process.
 We are available to represent you anywhere within the country.

 Free Initial Telephone Consultation

-Our Tax Defence team are here to take the worry off your hands.
+Our highly skilled tax team are here to take the worry off your hands.
 We can provide an initial telephone consultation to see how we can assist in your case.
-Please call us on 0808 168 5550 and ask to speak to Steve Kirby or email email@example.com.
+For more information, please call us on 0808 168 5550 or email email@example.com.

 HMRC Investigation Procedure

 If HMRC have reason to believe that tax has potentially not been paid, then you are likely to receive a letter from them.
 During the initial stages of the investigation, typically a “compliance investigation”, they will ask you to submit a range of business records while also attempting to arrange an informal meeting.
 It is essential to know that it may not be compulsory for you to perform either of these actions and it is strongly advised that you seek legal advice as soon as you receive a letter.

 Why would you be investigated?